 multiple times.

-If a script runs for a long time, or has an infinite loop, our browser locks up and become completely unresponsive to the user.
+If a script runs for a long time, or has an infinite loop, our browser locks up and becomes completely unresponsive to the user.
 This is a consequence of JavaScript’s single-threaded semantics and its task-based, run-to-completion scheduling.
-Some APIs like Web Workers, allow limited multithreading, but those threads largely don’t have access to the DOM.
-Chapter 13 has more to say about how browsers deal with slow user scripts.
+Some APIs like Web Workers allow limited multithreading, but those threads don’t have access to the DOM.

 Crashes in JavaScript code are frustrating to debug.
 You can cause a crash by writing bad code, or by explicitly raising an exception, like so: